Wedding Photo Album Tour

 My albums can be printed with up to 60 pages.
 The image to page ratio is generally 2:1.
 For example, in a 20 page album, 40 images create a balanced layout.
 If 60 pages is not enough, you'll receive a substantial discount to split your images into multiple albums to create an anthology.

 The albums are presented in luxurious silk-lined fabric bags to keep them protected.
-These bags are available in either gray or brown and have a satin ribbon closure.
+These bags are available in either black, oatmeal, or slate and have a satin ribbon closure (oatmeal has a cotton ribbon closure).

 How to Choose Album Images